voronianski/luvit-static-server-demo/README.md

 $: luvit app.lua
 ```

+And then check ``http://localhost:9091`` in your browser.

+### Packages

 Modules that were used in this example are stored in [luvit github organization](https://github.com/luvit) and created by [Tim Caswell](https://github.com/creationix).

-### Packages

 Unfortunately luvit misses package manager to handle dependencies in a simple manner currently.
 Join the discussion [here](https://groups.google.com/forum/#!topic/luvit/t-jOagzoog0).